[ntp:questions] Re: What will happen if the only stratum1 (reference clock) is lost.

 >not get their feed from stratum1 server?

-It depends on how the other machines are configured.
+It depends on how you have your NTP servers configured.

 More information about the questions